Is 3 Days in Chiang Mai Enough?

 Day 2: Walking with Elephants!

-One of the best things to do in Chiang Mai is visiting an elephant sanctuary.
-Today is dedicated to this incredible experience, but choosing the right place is crucial.
-After tons of research to make sure we picked an ethical option, we settled on Chai Lai Orchid, which offers half-day tours, full-day tours, and multiple-day tours.
+One of the best things to do in Chiang Mai is visiting an elephant sanctuary, but choosing the right place is absolutely crucial.
+After extensive research to make sure we picked a genuinely ethical option, we settled on Chai Lai Orchid, which offers half-day tours, full-day tours, and multi-day tours.
+We chose the full-day tour, and we’d strongly recommend the same for the complete experience.

 Chai Lai Orchid’s Itinerary